 - If an individual had capital gains, exceeding the annual exempt amount, these sit on top of the individual’s taxable income to determine whether capital gains tax is chargeable at 10% or 20% (18% or 28% if residential property).
 When determining whether the individual is a basic or higher rate taxpayer for capital gains tax, the top-sliced bond gain is used.

 - Make use of all available allowances in the most tax efficient way

 - Use a combination of tax wrappers to maximise available allowances

-- When considering surrenders of both international and UK bonds in the same tax year, consider all available allowances.
+- When considering surrenders of both offshore and onshore bonds in the same tax year, consider all available allowances

-This document is based on Canada Life’s understanding of applicable UK tax legislation and current HM Revenue & Custom’s practice, as at March 2020 and could be subject to change in the future.
+This is based on Canada Life’s understanding of applicable UK tax legislation and current HM Revenue & Custom’s practice, as at March 2021 and could be subject to change in the future.
 It is provided for professional advisers only.
 Any recommendations are the adviser’s sole responsibility.